• Skip to primary navigation

 girl pouring Aperol into a jigger.

 Any glass will work but a stemless wine glass is always a great choice.
-I have my eye on spritz glasses for summer.
-Because they're cute!
+I will be making this spritz in my spritz glasses for summer.
+Because they’re cute!

 We used a jigger for the first one to make sure we got the measurements right.
 But you really don't need to use it.
 It's perfectly okay to eyeball it.